emsarchive/obsidiansite/_notes/Public/The Policy of Communist Parties Towards Intellectuals.md

 The numerical growth has not been the only change in the position of intellectuals in capitalist countries over the past few years.
 Its social and class position has also changed, proletarisation being the main tendency here.
 An overwhelming majority of intellectuals are working for hire.
 Subjected to exploitation, their lower sections, low skill professionals, come close to the working class and sometimes even merge with it.
 Intellectuals termed as "professionals" have actually become an anachronism because even traditionally "independent" intellectuals as doctors, lawyers, writers, painters, etc. work for a living in private clinics, lawyers' bureaus, publicity agencies, etc. Even the formally professionals who have retained the legal ownership of their offices are also dominated by the big capital (through commissions, clients, etc.).
 All that fully proves a statement by K.Marx and F.Engels that "the bourgeoisie has stripped of its halo every occupation hitherto honoured and looked up to with reverent awe.
-It has converted the physician, the lawyer, the priest, the poet, the man of science, into its paid wage labourers."
+It has converted the physician, the lawyer, the priest, the poet, the man of science, into its paid wage labourers."[^2]